An image of a red light therapy device for knee pain

 Conclusion

 When it comes to knee pain, proven treatments like physical therapy, medications, and lifestyle changes remain the foundation of effective care.
-While Red Light Therapy shows promise as an emerging option — especially with the right therapeutic devices — current research is still evolving, and it should not be viewed as a cure.
-Rely on evidence-based care, set realistic expectations, and always consult with your healthcare provider to find the safest and most effective approach for your unique needs.
+Red Light Therapy shows promise as an emerging supportive option, particularly for conditions like osteoarthritis, but current research is still evolving, and it should not be viewed as a cure or replacement for established medical treatments.
+The positive findings in clinical studies are specific to therapeutic-grade devices designed for pain management, not skincare devices.

 Disclaimer: This article is intended for informational purposes only and should not be interpreted as medical advice or guidance.
 Always seek medical advice and care from a trusted healthcare professional.